ddebin/mc-google-visualization/README.md

 ## Examples

 Some examples can be found in the `examples/` directory.

-Stick the MC_Google_Visualization files somewhere on a web server with PHP installed, and browse to `examples/` to see the list.
+Browse to `examples/` to see the list.
 For these examples, PDO with SQLite3 support is required.

 ```bash
 cd examples/
 php -S localhost:8000
 ```

+And then browse to http://localhost:8000/.

-You must allow Flash content in local ([*Note for Developers*](https://developers.google.com/chart/interactive/docs/gallery/motionchart)).
+You must allow Flash content in local (cf. [*Note for Developers*](https://developers.google.com/chart/interactive/docs/gallery/motionchart)).

 ## Differences Between MC_Google_Visualization and Reference Query Language

 MC_Google_Visualization tries to be exactly compatible with the query language [defined by Google](http://code.google.com/apis/visualization/documentation/querylanguage.html), but writing this in PHP makes some choices easier than others.

-Here's where there are still known incompatibilies between our implementations:
+Here's where there are still known incompatibilities between our implementations:

 ### Format Strings

 The Google Visualization Query Language defines their formats as patterns supported by [ICU](http://www.icu-project.org/).
 Since PHP has no built-in support for these patterns, we instead use the default patterns provided by PHP.
+For "date", "timeofday", and
-For date, timeofday, and datetime fields, we use PHP `date()` formatting strings.
+"datetime" fields, we use PHP `date()` formatting strings.

 For number fields, we use a custom set of patterns that match the most common formatting styles.
 A format string of "num:x" runs the number through `number_format` and shows `x` decimal places.
 The special format string "dollars" will prepend the string with a dollar sign and format